This is the final brief I will be allowed to file

 Mediacom's family-hour programming, do not.
 (Otherwise Denver's

-"Hypocrisy Standard", explained in my November 19 Trial Brief, would ask
+"Hypocrisy Standard", explained in my November 19 Trial Brief,

 why Mediacom does not move the rest of its violence to the middle of the